pydicom/sendit/docs/logging.md

 export GOOGLE_SHEETS_CREDENTIALS
 ```

+It's ultimately going to generate a credentials file under your /home/.credentials directory.
+If you have trouble doing this on the server, do it locally and transfer the file.

 ### 1. Set up Cron
 Running the script comes down to adding a line to crontab.
 This is NOT on the server (host) but
 inside the image.
 Remember in the Dockerfile we installed crontab as follows: